subvind/copyright/README.md

 ucimecu
 ========

-a devgrammer portfolio in 100%...
+a devgrammer portfolio in 100% plain old...
 - html
 - css
 - javascript